-To prove its capabilities, Porsche had Jonny Smith of the Fully Charged Show launch the car from 0 – 124 mph 30 times in a row, confirming its repeatable performance.
+To prove its capabilities, Porsche had Jonny Smith of the Fully Charged Show launch the car from 0 to 124 mph 30 times in a row, confirming its repeatable performance.

 Porsche also sent the car around the Nurburgring, where it completed a lap in just 7:42.
-It’s the fastest production electric sedan to lap the ‘ring, and it’s even faster than the latest generation Cayman, its mid-engined sportscar cousin.
+It’s the fastest production electric sedan to lap the ‘ring, and it’s even faster than the latest generation Cayman, Porsche’s mid-engined sports car cousin.

-“Believe me, the Taycan is ready for the race track,” said Weckback.
+“Believe me, the Taycan is ready for the race track,” Weckback said.

 The 92.4 kWh battery pack can be recharged from empty to full in about 10.5 hours on a Level 2 charger and can be charged to 80% in just 23 minutes on a 270-kilowatt DC Fast Charger.